livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_editor_instructions.md

 permalink: /policies/editor_instructions/
 ---

-This provides instructions to editors handling manuscripts for LiveCoMS.
+This page provides instructions to editors handling manuscripts for LiveCoMS.

+## Ethics Policies for Editors

+Ethics policies for editors are listed on the [LiveCoMS ethics policy page](publication_ethics#ethical-obligations-of-editors).
+We encourage reviewers to acquaint themselves with these policies.

 ## Workflow overview